-Out of the 132 scenarios limiting global warming to 2°C throughout the century (see Table 2.SM.8), a total of twelve scenarios submitted by three modelling teams reported carbon prices of 0 or missing values in at least one year.
-These scenarios were excluded from the analysis.in Section 2.5 and Figure 2.26 in the chapter.
+Out of the 132 scenarios limiting global warming to 2°C throughout the century (see Table 2.SM.8), a total of twelve scenarios submitted by three modelling teams reported carbon prices of zero or missing values in at least one year.
+These scenarios were excluded from the analysis in Section 2.5 and Figure 2.26 in Chapter 2.

-2.SM.1.3.2 Contributions to the SR1.5 database by modelling framework
+2.SM.1.3.2 Contributions to the SR1.5 Database by Modelling Framework

-In total, 19 modelling frameworks submitted 529 individual scenarios based manuscripts that were published or accepted for publication by 15 May 2018 (Table 2.SM.8).
+In total, 19 modelling frameworks submitted 529 individual scenariosbased manuscripts that were published or accepted for publication by 15 May 2018 (Table 2.SM.8).